Professional Security

 What is meant by “permanently resident” in the US?

 You must be in the US for at least half the time you wait before applying for citizenship.
-In most cases this is 2.5 years.
-Those who received Green Card on the basis of marriage with a US citizen should spend at least a year and a half in the US.
+In most cases, it’s 2.5 years.
+Those who received a Green Card on the basis of marriage to a US citizen should spend at least a year and a half in the US.
 If spouses of US citizens reside outside the United States because of their employment in US government agencies, this requirement does not apply.

 If I moved to another state, can I apply immediately for citizenship?